0xYYY/v3-periphery-foundry/docs/NonfungiblePositionManager.md

-*Wraps Uniswap V3 positions in the ERC721 non-fungible token interface*
+*Decreases the amount of liquidity in a position and accounts it to the position*
 #### Parameters

 | Name | Type | Description |